jackyhuynh/MyDevKB/README.md

 ## My Experience

-I am a mid-senior developer with expertise in building and optimizing multi-platform applications, transforming legacy systems, and leading data-driven development projects.
+I am a software developer with expertise in building and optimizing multi-platform applications, transforming legacy systems, and leading data-driven development projects.
 My focus includes cloud-native solutions, data visualization, and automation in software development.